 Here’s an example to explain the difference:

-Again, it’s important to note that Home Emergency cover isn't always included as standard and is an optional add-on.
+Again, it’s important to note that Home Emergency cover isn't always included as standard in your policy and is an optional add-on.
 Check your policy book to see if you’re covered.

 Are underground pipes covered by home insurance?

-Your home insurance Buildings policy will likely cover accidental damage to underground drains, pipes, cables and tanks crossing your land.
+Your home insurance Buildings policy will likely cover accidental damage to underground drains, pipes, cables and tanks that you’re responsible for.

 Once again, always check your policy book to check what’s covered.
 It’s likely your insurer won’t cover pipes that have been damaged intentionally or have degraded over time due to general wear and tear.

-They’re also unlikely to be covered if the damaged pipes aren’t on your land.
+They’re also unlikely to be covered if the damaged pipes aren’t your responsibility – for example, they’re the responsibility of the local water authority.

-The cost of clearing blockages from pipes and drains if there is no damage to the pipe or drain itself is also not covered by your home insurance.
+If there’s no damage to the pipe or drain itself, the cost of clearing blockages from pipes and drains is not covered by your home insurance.

-All Admiral Buildings Home Insurance policies cover accidental damage to underground drains, pipes, cables and tanks.
+Our Platinum Buildings Home Insurance policy covers accidental damage to underground drains, pipes, cables and tanks.
+You can add it to Admiral and Admiral Gold as an upgrade.

 How do I make a trace and access claim?

-To make a trace and access claim, first check your home insurance policy documents to ensure you’re covered.
+To make a trace and access claim, first check your home insurance policy documents to make sure you’re covered.
 If you are, head to our make a claim page.

 Call our helpline if you’ve discovered a leak and have Home Emergency cover or Home Emergency Extra cover.